kubevirt/kubevirt-tutorial/labs/lab0/lab0.md

 The goal is to show you how to run KubeVirt locally and get a bit familiar with it.

-We will use a dedicated VM on GCP per student (No Gcp knowledge is required)
+We will use a dedicated public VM per student.

 ### Lab Overview

-* Explore an OpenShift environment by running some basic commands
+* Explore an OpenShift environment by running some basic commands.
-* Deploy an application on OpenShift
+* Deploy an application on OpenShift.
-* Deploy and explore KubeVirt
+* Deploy and explore KubeVirt.
-* Deploy a virtual machine using Kubevirt
+* Deploy a virtual machine using Kubevirt.
-* Access the virtual machine
+* Access the virtual machine.
-* Deploy CDI and create a vm using it
+* Deploy CDI and create a vm using it.
-* Create vms with multiple nics by using Multus
+* Create vms with multiple nics by using Multus.
-* Deploy and Use Kubevirt UI
+* Deploy and Use Kubevirt UI.

 ### Requirements